Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Linux-TVM).md

 ## Introduction
-The following steps help create a TVM Confidential GPU Virtual Machine from Linux operating system.
+The following steps help create a TVM Confidential GPU Virtual Machine with a Linux operating system.

 -----------------------------------------------
 ## Steps